can you sleep in the bathtub?

 Hypothermia is more likely if you’re asleep for a prolonged time, and the risk will be further increased if the room becomes cold.

-According to the British Journal of Sports Medicine, swimming in water less than 51 degrees Fahrenheit can even cause professional swimmers to experience hypothermia.
+According to the British Journal of Sports Medicine, swimming in water less than 51 degrees Fahrenheit can cause professional swimmers to experience hypothermia.

 In water less than 40 degrees Fahrenheit, it takes hold in minutes.
 The speed at which hypothermia takes hold is affected by the temperature of the water and the person’s body mass.